No fears for Australian food security

 “Amid measures to curb the spread of this virus, we’ve made sure getting food on the table remains an essential service.
 We’ve implemented strategies that include maintaining agriculture service and supply lines, extending work visas and providing air freight support.”

-According to ABARES, the seasonal outlook for the autumn of 2020 is positive, providing the basis of a recovery in Australian crop production and allowing for the rebuilding of sheep flocks and cattle herds.
+According to ABARES, the seasonal outlook for the autumn of 2020 is positive.
+This will provide the basis of recovery in Australian crop production.
+It will also allow for the rebuilding of sheep flocks and cattle herds.

 “Even through drought and bushfires, the value of Australia’s agriculture continues to grow because of our farming expertise and resilience,” Littleproud says.
 “We’ll continue working with the agricultural sector to carry on with the job of feeding Australia.”